Itching to get out of the 9-5 workforce, and spend more time with your kids?

 What’s that you say?
 Your husband is a banker?
 And your daddy is rich?
 Your spouse adores you – even though you gained, like, 40 pounds with each pregnancy?
 I don’t care.
 It makes zero financial sense for any of those 5.1 million women in the United States who are stay-at-home moms (thanks, Census data).
 That is about one in five married-couple families who have decided to put their family’s futures in jeopardy.

 Want to find work-from-home or freelance jobs?
 My friends at FlexJobs.com offers the best listings of these positions.
-Remember to use FlexJobs promo code FLEXLIFE to get a discount.
+Read my FlexJobs review.

 Don’t just take it from me.
 I recently interviewed Joanne Cleaver, a career consultant and author of The Career Lattice.